 Identifying your dominant attitude together with your dominant and auxiliary functions will enable you to determine your final psychological type as, for example, Extraverted Intuition (with auxiliary Thinking), or Introverted Sensation (with auxiliary Feeling). if you wish, you can then convert this to your equivalent Myers-Briggs (MBTI)® Type (e.g., ENTP or ISFJ).

-The following sections explain in more detail how to assess your psychological type from the Watchword Test, and how to compare this with MBTI type.
+The following sections explain how to assess your psychological type from the Watchword Test, and how to compare this with MBTI type.

-To determine your psychological attitude, you should consider whether the primary direction of interest indicated by your key words is in the OUTER WORLD (other people, work, nature, social realities, etc.) or INNER WORLD (thoughts, feelings, private opinions, impressions, etc.).
+To determine your psychological attitude, you should consider whether the primary direction of interest indicated by your Key words is towards the OUTER WORLD (other people, work, nature, social realities, etc.) or INNER WORLD (thoughts, feelings, private opinions, impressions, etc.).

 PARTY, HOLIDAY, TOWN, COLLEAGUE, OUTBURST, TELEPHONE, SPORT, FASHION